Kotti/kotti_media/README.rst

 With this, you'll be able to add video and audio items in your site.
 Video and Audio content types are containers, into which you add specific media file types.

+In your settings file, set kotti_media.asset_overrides to a list of asset specifications.
+This allows you to set up a directory in your package that will mirror kotti_media’s own and that allows you to override kotti_media’s templates on a case by case basis.

 Work in progress
 ================